Making Ends Meet in California

 Rest break violations

 Under California law you are supposed to get a rest break every 4 hours or major fraction thereof.
-Many employers violate California's rest break laws.
-You are owed an hour's wage, every time your employer doesn't authorize and permit a rest break.

 Employees are often entitled to reimbursement for certain business expenses, such as mileage, cell phone costs, uniforms and work attire, and other expenses incurred as a part of the job.
 However, many employees are never told that reimbursement is an option, or are delayed or denied reimbursement until the employee simply gives up.